dibinshaju/DJANGO-PROJECT/README.md

 * Dashboard UI
 * Search and filtering
 * REST API with Django REST Framework
+* Better frontend styling

 ---

 ## Author

-Student Portal Project built for learning Django.
+Developed as a learning project using Django.